skip to log on skip to main content

 Bank cheque

-If you don’t have a cheque book, ANZ account holders can obtain a bank cheque immediately at an ANZ Branch.
+ANZ account holders can obtain a bank cheque at ANZ Branches with teller services.
 Auctions usually happen on the weekend, so you should check the opening hours of the closest ANZ Branch in advance.

 The cooling-off period